 Vanderbilt Divinity School’s involvement with archaeological excavation has excelled under the leadership of Douglas Knight, now-retired Moore Buffington Professor of Hebrew Bible and Jewish Studies.
 Knight participated in many archeological digs himself and was been the chief organizer of the program for the Divinity School, which is now a member of the international consortia supporting the Megiddo and Jezreel excavations.

-Because of the generous support of an anonymous donor, each year, 5 to 10 students are able travel to Israel to participate in digs at Jezreel or Megiddo.
-In addition to the experience of the dig, students receive instruction and attend lectures throughout their time on the site.
-Most students also take one or two of the courses offered by the excavations which they can then transfer graduate credit back to Vanderbilt from the University of Tel Aviv (for Megiddo) or the University of Haifa (for Jezreel).
-Income from the proposed endowment would supplement travel, room and board, and tuition.
+Because of the generous support of an anonymous donor, each year 5 to 10 students were able travel to Israel to participate in digs at Jezreel or Megiddo.
+In addition to the experience of the dig, students received instruction and attended lectures throughout their time on the site.
+Most students also took one or two of the courses offered by the excavations, which they could then transfer graduate credit back to Vanderbilt from the University of Tel Aviv (for Megiddo) or the University of Haifa (for Jezreel).
+Income from the proposed endowment supplemented travel, room and board, and tuition.

 If you are interested in pursuing these opportunities, contact Professor Marbury at firstname.lastname@example.org.